wakeuplabs-io/cdp-escrow/README.md

 ## 🔧 Smart Contract Usage

-The project includes a comprehensive CLI for interacting with deployed contracts:
+The project includes a comprehensive test suite and a CLI for interacting with deployed contracts:

 ### Deployment